Green gross domestic product: History

 Costanza et al. (1997) estimated the current economic value of 17 ecosystem services for 16 biomes.
 The value of the entire biosphere, most of which exists outside of the market, is estimated conservatively to be between $16–54 trillion per year.
 By comparison, global GNP is approximately $18 trillion per year.
 The size of this figure demonstrates the significance of ecosystem services on human welfare and income generation, and the importance of identifying and recognizing this value.
 The valuation techniques used by the authors were often based on estimations of individuals' "willingness-to-pay" for ecosystem services.

 Kunte et al. (1998) use their paper "Estimating National Wealth: Methodology and Results" to demonstrate that expanding the national accounts to include natural capital is a "practical [and necessary] exercise".
 They estimate the total wealth of nations by including different components of wealth in their calculations, including natural capital.
 They place values on natural capital by using the concept of economic rent.
 "Economic rent is the return on a commodity in excess of the minimum required to bring forth its services.
 Rental value is therefore the difference between the market price and cost of production / extraction."
 Following this, and by adjusting calculations for (un)sustainable use patterns, they are able to determine the stock of natural capital in a country that more accurately reflects its wealth.

-Nature's Numbers: Expanding the National Economic Accounts to Include the Environment, written by William Nordhaus and Edward Kokkelenberg and published in 1999, examined whether or not to broaden the U.S. National Income and Product Accounts (NIPA) to include natural resources and the environment.
-The panel, which addressed this question, concluded that extending the NIPA and developing supplemental environmental accounts should be a high priority goals for the U.S., because these would provide useful data on a variety of economic issues and government trends, which entailed both replenishing and extractive activities.
+"Nature's Numbers: Expanding the National Economic Accounts to Include the Environment," written by William Nordhaus and Edward Kokkelenberg and published in 1999, examined whether or not to broaden the U.S. National Income and Product Accounts (NIPA) to include natural resources and the environment.
+The panel, which addressed this question, concluded that extending the NIPA and developing supplemental environmental accounts should be a high-priority goal for the U.S., because these would provide useful data on a variety of economic issues and government trends, which entailed both replenishing and extractive activities.
 One of the major findings of the report is that it is fundamentally necessary for green adjustments to account for instances when natural capital is discovered or replenished, along with general depletive activities.